loyada/typedpy/docs/fields.rst

         # This is bad! don't do it!
         TableName = String(minLength=5)

-        class Foo(Structure):
+        class Broken(Structure):
             table = TableName

-        # the above *may* work in certain scenario, but it is broken code.
-Avoid it.
+        # the above *may* work in certain scenario, but it is broken code!
+Avoid it!

 The example above is wrong.
 Instead, define a function that returns the field, as in the following Example: